slammers001/stickee/.github/pull_request_template.md

 ## ⚠️ package.json
 - [ ] I have updated the package.json version line to represent the version change I would like
+- [ ] I have updated the Index.tsx file in src/pages to change the version display to the version I would like

 # Thank you for contributing!